2:260 Uniform Grievance Policy

-A students, parents/guardians, employees, or community members should notify any District Complaint Manager if they believe that the Board of Education, its employees, or its agents have violated their rights guaranteed by the State or federal Constitution, State or federal statute, or Board policy, or have a complaint regarding any one of the following:
+Any students, parents/guardians, employees, or community members has the right to report or file a complaint that the Board of Education, its employees, or its agents have violated the rights of any student, parent/guardian, employee, or community member guaranteed by the State or federal Constitution, State or federal statute, or Board policy, including any one of the following:

 Right to Pursue Other Remedies Not Impaired

-The right to prompt and equitable resolution of a complaint filed under this policy shall not be impaired by the person's pursuit of other remedies, e.g., criminal complaints, civil actions, etc. Use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.
-If a person is pursuing another remedy subject to a complaint under this policy, the District will continue with a simultaneous investigation under the policy.
+The right of a person to prompt and equitable resolution of a report or complaint under this policy shall not be impaired by the person's pursuit of other remedies, e.g., criminal complaints, civil actions, etc., although temporary delays may be warranted in the discretion of the District, particularly for concurrent law enforcement investigations.
+Use of this grievance procedure does not extend any filing deadline related to the pursuit of other remedies.
+If a person is pursuing another remedy subject to a complaint under this policy, the District has the discretion to continue with a simultaneous investigation under the policy and will do so in all cases required by law.

-All deadlines under this policy may be extended by the Complaint Manager as he or she deems appropriate.
+If a report is made or a complaint is filed under this policy, a Nondiscrimination Coordinator, Complaint Manager, or designee will address the complaint promptly and equitably.
+All deadlines under this policy may be extended by the Complaint Manager as deems appropriate the administrator.
 As used in this policy, “school business days” means days on which the District’s main office is open.

 Filing a Complaint

-A person (hereinafter Complainant) who wishes to avail him or herself of this grievance procedure may do so by filing a complaint with the designated Complaint Manager.
-The Complainant shall not be required to file a complaint with a particular Complaint Manager and may request a Complaint Manager of the same gender.
-The Complaint Manager may request the Complainant to provide a written statement regarding the nature of the complaint or require a meeting with the parent(s)/guardian(s) of a student.
-The Complaint Manager shall assist the Complainant as needed.
+A person (hereinafter Complainant) who wishes to avail him or herself of this grievance may do so by filing a complaint with the District Nondiscrimination Coordinator or Complaint Manager.
+No person is required to make a report or file a complaint with a particular Complaint Manager and may request a Complaint Manager; individuals may request to speak to a Nondiscrimination Coordinator or Complaint Manager of the same gender.
+Any employee who receives a report or complaint of conduct covered by this policy must report the conduct to the Nondiscrimination Coordinator or Complaint Manager.

 For any compliant alleging bullying and/or cyber-bullying of students, the Complaint Manager shall process and review the complaint according to Board policy 7:180, Prevention of and Response to Bullying, Intimidation, and Harassment, in addition to any response by this policy.
-For any compliant alleging sexual harassment or other violation of Board policy 5:20, Workplace Harassment Prohibited, the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy 2:260, Uniform Grievance Procedure.
+For any compliant alleging sexual harassment or other violation of Board policy 5:20, Workplace Harassment Prohibited, the Complaint Manager shall process and review the complaint according to that policy, in addition to any response required by this policy.

-The identity of any student witnesses will not be disclosed except: (1) as required by law or any collective bargaining agreement, (2) as necessary to fully investigate the complaint, or (3) as authorized by the parent/guardian of the student witness, or by the student if the student is 18 years of age or older.
+The identity of any student witnesses will not be disclosed except: (1) as required by law, this policy, or any collective bargaining agreement, (2) as necessary to fully investigate the complaint, or (3) as authorized by the parent/guardian of the student witness, or by the student if the student is 18 years of age or older.

-Within five business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
+Within five business days after receiving the Complaint Manager’s report, the Superintendent shall mail his or her written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.
 All decisions shall be based upon the preponderance of evidence standard.

 Within 10 school business days after receiving the Superintendent’s decision, the Complainant or the accused may appeal it to the Board of Education by making a written request to the Complaint Manager.
 The Complaint Manager shall be responsible for promptly forwarding all materials relative to the complaint and appeal to the Board of Education.

-Within 30 school business days, the Board of Education shall affirm, reverse, or amend the Superintendent’s decision or direct the Superintendent to gather additional information.
-Within five school business days of the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.
+Within 30 school business days, after an appeal of the Superintendent’s decision, the Board of Education shall affirm, reverse, or amend the Superintendent’s decision or direct the Superintendent to gather additional information.
+Within five school business days after the Board’s decision, the Superintendent shall inform the Complainant and the accused of the Board’s action.

-For complaints containing allegations involving the Superintendent, within 30 school business days after receiving the Complaint Manager’s report, the Board shall mail its written decision to the Complainant and the accused by first class U.S. mail as well as to the Complaint Manager.
+For complaints containing allegations involving the Superintendent or Board member(s), within 30 school business days after receiving the Complaint Manager’s or outside investigator’s report, the Board shall mail its written decision to the Complainant and the accused by registered mail, return receipt requested, and/or personal delivery as well as to the Complaint Manager.

 This policy shall not be construed to create an independent right to a hearing before the Superintendent or Board.
 The failure to strictly follow the timelines in this complaint policy shall not prejudice any party.